What is Traditional Naturopathy?

 7. Establish Health And Wellness

-The primary goals of the Traditional Doctors of Naturopathy are to establish and maintain optimum health and to promote wellness.
+The primary goals of the Doctor of Traditional Naturopathy are to establish and maintain optimum health and to promote wellness.
 Health is the state of optimal well-being.
-The Traditional Doctors of Naturopathy strives to elevate the client's state of health and wellness by analyzing each aspect of the controllable factors which determine the state of health, those being diet, exercise, thinking, sleep and posture.
+The Doctors of Traditional Naturopathy strive to elevate the client's state of health and wellness by analyzing each aspect of the controllable factors which determine the state of health, those being diet, exercise, thinking, sleep and posture.

 1. Do No Harm